 You find out how many people churned using a CRM.
 The software you sell may also have a built-in subscriber count that shows you how many users you had at the beginning of a time period and how many users you had at the end.

 The churn rate formula is: (Lost Customers ÷ Total Customers at the Start of Time Period) x 100.
 For example, if your business had 250 customers at the beginning of the month and lost 10 customers by the end, you would divide 10 by 250.
 The answer is 0.04.
 You then multiply 0.04 by 100, resulting in a 4% monthly churn rate.

 If that math is as intimidating to you as it is for me, you can use a tool that automatically calculates churn rate.
 Let's explore one of those tools in the section below.

 Featured Tool: Churn Rate Calculator

 HubSpot's Customer Service Metrics Calculator calculates both revenue churn and customer retention rate, in addition to eight other imperative customer success metrics.
-Download it now and follow along to determine your churn rate manually, read on for an explanation and example of calculating this metric.
+If you want to determine your churn rate manually, read on for an explanation and example of calculating this metric.

 How to Calculate Churn Rate

 To calculate churn rate, choose a time period, such as monthly or annual.
 You’ll need to know the number of customers you had at the beginning of the time period and the number you lost.
 Divide the following: Lost Customers ÷ Total Customers at the Start of Time Period.
 Then, multiply the number by 100.